Tell al-Rimah

-Tell al-Rimah (also Tell ar-Rimah) is an archaeological settlement mound, in Nineveh Province, Iraq, roughly 50 mi west of Mosul and ancient Nineveh in the Sinjar region.
+Tell al-Rimah (also Tell ar-Rimah or Tell el-Rimah) is an archaeological settlement mound, in Nineveh Governorate, Iraq, roughly 50 mi west of Mosul and ancient Nineveh in the Sinjar region.
 It lies 15 kilometers south of the site of Tal Afar.

 It has been proposed that its ancient name in the 2nd millennium BC was Karana or Qattara or Razama.
 Karana and Qattara were very close together and thought to be part of a small kingdom.
 It has also been suggested that the site's name in the 1st Millennium BC was Zamaḫâ.
 It is near the circular walled similar archaeological sites of Tell Hadheil, a large Early Dynastic site with Old Babylonian and Neo-Assyrian occupation, and Tell Huweish.
 Tell Hamira, known earlier as Tell Abu Hamira, is 16 kilometers to the east and has also been suggested as the site of Karana.